varunpm1/VPRangeSlider/README.md

 5. Submit a pull request :D

 ## History
+Version 1.0.1

+Added the intitial preset value for slider to display the default value during initilization.
+Some minor bug fixes.

+Version 1.0.0

+Stable range slider for segmented and unsegemented view with necessart code cleaning and bug fixes.

 Version 0.1.0

 Basic slider with all the necessary functions like 2 way slider with/without